Start a chat endpoint

 You can use OpenAI's Python client to interact with the model.

-To get started, install the OpenAI Python client:
+To interact with MAX's OpenAI-compatible endpoints, install the OpenAI Python SDK:

 pip install openai